About the Film

 Jennifer Storm – Subject, Writer, Producer

-Jennifer Storm is the award winning author of Blackout Girl, Leave the Light On, and Picking Up the Pieces Without Picking Up, She is the gubernatorial appointed Victim Advocate of the State of Pennsylvania.
+Jennifer Storm is the award-winning author of Blackout Girl, Leave the Light On, and Picking Up the Pieces Without Picking Up, She is the gubernatorial appointed Victim Advocate of the State of Pennsylvania.
 She is a widely sought-out expert speaker on the subjects of trauma, addiction and victim’s rights.
 She has appeared on The Today Show, ABC World News, E!
-News, and in countless newspapers and magazine including Time Magazine, Rolling Stone, Cosmopolitan, Marie Claire, for her expertise on victim experiences.
+News, and in countless newspapers and magazines including Time Magazine, Rolling Stone, Cosmopolitan, Marie Claire, for her expertise on victim experiences.

 Support the Film!

 You can help by making a tax-deductible donation towards the film.
 Simply visit the link below, fill out the donation form and put “Blackout Girl” in the Notes field upon checkout.